United States v. Eichman: Background

 In response to Texas v.
 Johnson, the 101st Congress passed the Flag Protection Act of 1989, which attempted to circumvent the Johnson ruling by prohibiting mistreatment of the flag without regard to any message being conveyed.
 On the day that the law took effect, protests were staged around the nation.
 Demonstrators at two of these incidents, in Seattle and Washington, D.C., were arrested and charged under the revised statute.

-In Seattle, flags were burned at a demonstration organized by the Vietnam Veterans Against the War Anti-Imperialist outside the Capitol Hill post office shortly after midnight, moments after the law took effect.
+In Seattle, flags were burned at a demonstration organized by Vietnam Veterans Against the War outside the Capitol Hill post office shortly after midnight, moments after the law took effect.
 No one was arrested during the demonstration, but four people identified from photographs were later charged with violating the federal Flag Protection Act of 1989: Mark Haggerty, Jennifer Campbell, Darius Strong and Carlos Garza.
 None of the four were members or supporters of VVAW-AI or the Revolutionary Communist Party.
 None of the four had been among the organizers of the demonstration or had previously known each other.

 In Washington, D.C., Gregory Lee Johnson, the defendant in Texas v.
 Johnson, staged a protest together with three companions – artists Dread Scott and Shawn Eichman and Vietnam veteran David Blalock – by burning flags on the steps of the United States Capitol building before a crowd of reporters and photographers.
 Scott had recently aroused controversy with a "flag on the floor" exhibit at the Art Institute of Chicago.
 Eichman was a member of the Coalition Opposed to Censorship in the Arts, and Blalock was a member of the Vietnam Veterans Against the War Anti-Imperialist.
 All four were supporters of the Revolutionary Communist Party and/or the Revolutionary Communist Youth Brigade.
 On the day of the protest they released a statement calling for others to express opposition to "compulsory patriotism" by burning the flag.

 In both cases, federal district judges in Seattle and Washington, D.C. dismissed charges brought against the protesters, citing Texas v.
 Johnson.
 U.S. attorneys appealed the decisions directly to the Supreme Court.
 Because the Flag Protection Act called for expedited review, the two cases were consolidated into United States v.
 Eichman (1990), which would serve as a test case for the amended statute.